c3lang/c3docs-old/docs/modules.md

 module foo;

-import bar::baz; // Only import the baz sub module. import some_module::some_function; // Only import some_function
+import bar::baz; // Only import the baz sub module. import some_module : some_function; // Only import some_function
-import some_module::SomeType, SomeOtherType, aFunc; // Import multiple symbols.
+import some_module : SomeType, SomeOtherType, aFunc; // Import multiple symbols.
 ```

 ### Aliased imports